 This page collects my original work related to Pittsburgh, Pennsylvania, my native city and state, a mid-19th and 20th century hub of Irish and Scots-Irish immigrants.
 Stories begin below the image, newest to oldest.
-A few are connected only Pittsburgh, not to Ireland.
+A few are Pittsburgh only and not Ireland related.

 Original research by Mark Holan. © 2021